Information FAQ About Geograph The Geograph Team Contributors Credits Downloads Contact Us Get Involved...

 As far as tags are concerned, chaotic growth is encouraged - the top tags are meant to counterbalance that!

 Finally, there's buckets (another of the tabs in the tagging box).
 This is a limited list of special tags that are meant to limit searches to pictures of certain types (rather than certain subjects).
-For example, the 'historic' bucket is meant for images of which you know for certain that the geographical subject is either no longer there or has changed beyond recognition.
+For example, the 'gone' bucket is meant for images of which you know for certain that the geographical subject is either no longer there or has changed beyond recognition.
 If it's just an old picture but the landscape or buildings are the same, then I'd not use the historic bucket.
 See if any of the other buckets apply to your picture.
 Examples for some bucket types are in this incomplete article: http://www.geograph.org.uk/article/Image-Buckets .

 - Can I suggest a photo for the front page of Geograph?
 Close